 Most homeowners have a flashlight stashed somewhere in the house in case of an emergency or unexpected power outage.
 With a simple flick or press of a button, you easily trigger a steady source of light — but how exactly are flashlights able to produce light in situations when you need it most?
-It’s a common question, and we’re here to answer!
+Asking how a flashlight works is a common question, and we’re here to provide an answer!

 Parts of a Flashlight